CRB Forms and Submission Information

 Please note: Depending on the study, additional approvals may be necessary before a study can be initiated.
 A veterinary clinical study using privately-owned animals may not be initiated until final approval by all the appropriate oversight committees is granted.

-Help Documents for Kuali Protocols:
+Help Documents for Kuali Protocols (KP):

 The CRB has developed consent form templates that can be used and uploaded into KP for review:

-Please see the Best Practices page for additional information about consenting and clinical trials conduct.
+Refer to the Best Practices page for additional information about consenting and clinical trials conduct.

 Amendments:

-• If there are any changes to an approved CRB or IACUC protocol using privately-owned animals, an amendment needs to be submitted through KP.
+If there are any changes to an approved CRB or IACUC protocol using privately-owned animals, an amendment needs to be submitted through KP.
 For detailed information on how to submit an amendment, please see the How to Amend VTH CRB Form help document.
 Once the IACUC has completed their review, then the CRB will review the proposed changes.
-Amendments must be approved prior to initiation of the proposed changes.

 Continuing Review (e.g. annual renewal, annual protocol update):